 Like every other driving centre in the UK, Middlesbrough test centre is in the vicinity of a wide selection of road conditions and features.
 From dual carriageways like the A66 to tricky one-way systems to challenging roundabouts—the Middlesbrough area will put candidates through their paces on their practical test.
 For more general inormation about Middlesbrough itself, follow the link below.

 One of the most popular questions asked by learner drivers is always concerning test centre routes.
 Most want to be able to practice routes so that they’re prepared for the road features that will crop up on their test.
 Unfortunately, the DVSA no longer publishes routes.
 If you've taken a driving course with a local instructor, however, this will work in your favour.
 They'll introduce you to the roads most likely to feature on your test—getting you to hone your skills until you're comfortable with most of the features surrounding Middlesbrough.
 For a better idea of what to expect, check out videos of Middlesbrough test routes on YouTube.

 If you’re anything at all like other learners, you’re probably wondering how other people have done on their tests.
 To take a look at how different ages, genders and locations play into pass rates, check out driving test pass rates.
 Alternatively, take a look below to see how learners at Middlesbrough test centre have performed in the last five years...

 Resting comfortably above the national average of 47%, Middlesbrough test centre isn’t a bad choice for learner drivers.
 That being said, it’s not all about numbers.
 Your practical test result ultimately depends upon your own driving ability.

 Once you get back to Middlesbrough test centre, you’ll be told the results of your test.
+The examiner will offer you verbal feedback, along with the feedback sheet which will detail any faults you made.
 If you pass, you get your test pass certificate.
-If you fail, you get a feedback sheet so you can improve before you take your next test.